Basic Needs

 Career and Income Support to End Poverty

-including Black Bengal Goat and Napier Grass Project, Develop Farmers in Land Reform for Animal Husbandry Project, Mini Farm Project, Promote and Develop Career Farmers and Community Project, Integrated Farming Project, Social Enterprise – Café Amazon for Chance Project for veterans and their families, Aquatic Animal Hatchery Learning Center, Technical Capability Building and Development Project in Myanmar, and Sobis Pammase Social Enterprise Project in Indonesia.
+including Black Bengal Goat and Napier Grass Project, Sustainable Agriculture for Community Project, Mini Farm Project, Career Farmers and Community Development Project, Community Enterprise Development Project, Social Enterprise – Café Amazon for Chance Project, Aquatic Animal Hatchery Learning Center, Technical Capability Building and Development Project in Myanmar, and Sobis Pammase Social Enterprise Project in Indonesia.

 The indicators and performances of the corporate social responsibility projects under the basic need theme are presented in an example project as follows.